Ofendor/Service-Desk-Support-Lab/README.md

 | 3 | Windows 11 Enterprise (optional) | WIN11-02 | DHCP | Domain-joined client |
 | 4 | Debian Linux | Debian-SRV | 192.168.10.20 | osTicket ticketing system |

+NOTE: we are using Windows 11 instead of Windows 10 because expired October 2025.
+I want you to use current software to be familiar with rather than using legacy.
+Be aware that some companies stiull rely on legacy software these days.

 ---

 ## Repository Structure